Where are you located?

 What are your hours of operation?

-We operate from noon-8 pm daily.
-We are closed for inclement weather and all holidays.
+We operate from noon-8 pm Wednesday to Sunday.
+We are closed for inclement weather and all major American holidays.

 What forms of payment do you accept?

-Cash, Visa, Mastercard, American Express, Discover credit/debit card, DHT gift certificates.
+Cash, Visa, Mastercard, American Express, Discover credit/debit card, DHT gift cards.

 Do I need ID?